-The Andros Barrier Reef is the second largest reef complex in the western North Atlantic.
-Stretching across 124 miles, it is divided into five major zones, including a shallow lagoon, back reef and inner fore reef.
+The Andros Barrier Reef is the second largest reef complex in the western North Atlantic, and the third largest in the world.
+Stretching across 124 miles, parallel to Andros island, it is divided into five major zones, including a shallow lagoon, back reef, and inner fore reef.
 Being one of the most remote reefs in the world, the Andros Barrier Reef is home to over 164 different species of fish and coral, including water sponges and large schools of Red Snappers.
-Andros slopes down to a vertical cliff that begins at 60 feet and drops off to over 6,000 feet into what is known as “the Tongue of the Ocean”.
-It is the only place in the world you can see the Nassau Grouper Aggregation.
-It’s a fantastic place to snorkel if you’re looking for a little wild, wild west in the ocean!
+It’s also home to “the Tongue of the Ocean”, a vertical cliff that begins at 65 feet below the surface and drops off into an ocean trench that's over 6,000 feet.

 5. Goulding Cay Reef

 Goulding Cay is a shallow coral reef located only 30 minutes from downtown Nassau.
-Recommended by the travel guidebook Frommer’s, this Bahamian coral reef consists mostly of elkhorn coral, and of course, thousands of rainbow-colored tropical fish of different shapes and sizes.
+Named one of the top shallow water snorkeling locations by USA Today, this Bahamian coral reef consists mostly of elkhorn coral, and of course, thousands of rainbow-colored tropical fish of different shapes and sizes.
 And with the shallowness of the reef making it easier to see these wonders of the underwater world without having to go too deep, Goulding Cay is a perfect reef for the entire family to explore together.